ditto2003/Gamry_python/README.md

 ## <div align="center">Quick Start Examples</div>

-A python example [Quick Start Example](Pstat.py) is prepared to implement the potential static measurement using Gamry customized signal excitation.
+A python example [Python Code](Pstat.py) is prepared to implement the potential static measurement using Gamry customized signal excitation.
 It also could convert to galvanostatic method.